Pearlscale Texas Cichlid (Herichthys carpintis)

 The Red Pearl Eartheater is the red supplier strain of Geophagus brasiliensis, listed by Petra as Geophagus brasiliensis sp. red.
 It has the familiar Pearl Eartheater shape, pearled body pattern and dark flank spot, but with stronger warm orange-red body colour in the source photo.
 This page keeps the supplier strain name for traceability while grounding the care advice in the established Geophagus brasiliensis profile.

 This is a large South American eartheater cichlid, not a small community fish.
 The 0414 parent product includes three live size options: 4-5 cm, 5-6 cm and > 8 cm.
-At the time of this review all three variants were showing zero Shopify inventory, so use the size selector or stock alerts for current availability before planning an order.
+Use the size selector or stock alerts for current availability before planning an order.

 The main care point is space.
 FishBase lists G. brasiliensis up to 28 cm total length, and Fishipedia gives a practical average around 25 cm.
 Juveniles can look compact in shop photos, but adults need a broad footprint, strong filtration and enough territory to dig and display without pushing every tankmate into a corner.